 Another part of it is that I hid this stuff for so long that I was over it.
 It felt really important to share these things with people, to come out of hiding and shake off the shame.
 And it really, really worked – I have zero shame about any of my disordered eating past.

-But after I posted a story to Instagram today about my realization that I had had bulimia, not just binge eating disorder, I felt compelled to be even more transparent and open about my experience with sharing these kinds of things with others.
+But after I posted a story to Instagram today about some recent realizations I’ve had about the nature of my eating disorders, I felt compelled to be even more transparent and open about my experience with sharing these kinds of things with others.
 I know it’s so easy to see someone else on social media handling their hardships with apparent ease and then feel badly about yourself.

 So I want to be clear – telling others about my eating disorders is scary.
 I’m shaking a little writing this post, and I’ve talked about this stuff openly for the last three years.
 I actually deleted that story about having bulimia before reposting it.
 It’s gotten easier to talk about these things, but it’s not easy.
 I don’t know if it ever will be, and that’s okay.